Culturally appropriate bowel screening resources

 The aim of this project is to increase accessibility and utilisation of cancer screening services, specifically:

-These cancers have the strongest evidence of screening effectiveness and are the only cancers screened under the national population based screening programs.
+These cancers have the strongest evidence of screening effectiveness and are the only cancers screened under the national population based screening programs (PDF 524KB).

 This SA Health led project is being implemented in partnership with the Aboriginal Chronic Disease Consortium, Wardliparingga Aboriginal Research team at SAHMRI, Cancer Council SA, Adelaide Primary Health Network (PHN), Country SA PHN and Aboriginal Health Council.